 An Aberdeen Group research report found that live chat was hands down the preferred method of communication for online shoppers when compared to other service channels.
 A separate study by the American Marketing Association states that customers that use live chat are three times more likely to make a purchase compared to those who don’t.

-This blog post will examine the ways that live chat is boosting sales for eCommerce businesses, and will provide tips on how to use instant support to convert customers on your own eCommerce website.
+This blog post will examine the ways that live chat is boosting sales for eCommerce businesses and the many benefits of live chat for eCommerce, as well as provide tips on how to use instant support to convert customers on your own eCommerce website.

 Imagine you walk into a store without a single employee in sight.
 As a paying customer, how might that affect your experience?Brick-and-mortar experiences are all about customer service.
 They are about using human interaction, recommendations, and guidance to take visitors from point A – the moment they walk into the store – to point B – the moment of purchase.This is the experience that eCommerce websites with live chat can offer their visitors.
 Rather than leaving their potential customers to pursue in isolation, live chat gives eCommerce vendors the chance to deliver a virtual brick-and-mortar experience to buyers across the globe.